 - Now, over 27 billion disposables (9 billion more) are sold every year.

-Not to mention that these scary statistics don’t even take into account the pollution pumped into the environment and resources used to manufacture and distribute those diapers (granted, cloth diapers will be subject to some of the same impacts associated with manufacturing and distribution).
+But these scary statistics don’t even take into account the pollution pumped into the environment and resources used to manufacture and distribute those diapers (granted, cloth diapers will be subject to some of the same impacts associated with manufacturing and distribution).